Siphalor/nbt-crafting-wiki/docs/json-preprocessor.md

 ]
 ```

-In the place of the `i` you can specify the type with the same characters as when performing [type casting in dollars](../dynamic-data/dollars#type-casting).
+In the place of the `i` you can specify the type with the same characters as when performing [type casting in dollars](../nbt-capabilities/dynamic-data/dollars#type-casting).

-## Graphical
-Due to enabling the display of NBT data in recipe books, there will also be displayed the number of outputs a recipe produces.

-[ingredients]: ../recipe-parts/ingredients/ingredients
+[ingredients]: ../nbt-capabilities/ingredients/ingredients
-[remainders]: ../recipe-parts/ingredients/remainders
+[remainders]: ../nbt-capabilities/ingredients/remainders
-[results]: ../recipe-parts/results
+[results]: ../nbt-capabilities/results